yanming1/akka/akka-docs-dev/rst/stages-overview.rst

 Fan-in stages
 ^^^^^^^^^^^^^

-Most of these stages can be expressible as a ``FlexiMerge``.
+Most of these stages can be expressible as a ``GraphStage``.
 These stages take multiple streams as their input and provide a single output combining the elements from all of the inputs in different ways.

 **The custom fan-in stages that can be built currently are limited**